Living beside the sea means you have a long-term relationship with a wild, wonderful and mysterious entity.

 The coast of Cornwall is a shipping graveyard, literally thousands of vessels have come to grief on these shores.
 Their remains lie on the seabed out of sight for everyone apart from the seals and the odd diver.
 And believe me, I am not getting in a wetsuit, let alone going under water!

 For us land lubbers, however there has magically appeared a handy land based alternative.
-Recent rough seas have revealed the remains of the Jeune Hortense, a French ship that got into trouble in Mount’s Bay in May 1888.
+Recent rough seas have revealed the remains of a ship that some believe to be the Jeune Hortense, a French ship that got into trouble in Mount’s Bay in May 1888.

-She ran aground while trying to return to Cornwall the body of a Fowey man who had died on France.
-The four crew were rescued as were the cargo of 400 rather anxious damp cattle but the ship could not be saved.
-She slowly broke up and disappeared beneath the sands.
-That is until a recent reappearance.
+She ran aground while trying to return to Cornwall the body of a Fowey man, Tom Hall, a telegraph clerk, who had died of consumption in France.
+The four crew were rescued but the ship could not be saved.
+She slowly broke up and disappeared beneath the sands, or so the story goes . . .
+That is until her recent reappearance.

 The remains have been revealed to the south of the horseshoe-shaped bay and lie in the sand like the skeletal remains of some ancient mythical beast.

-It is a magical and rather disquieting quality that the sea possesses that allows it to make whole beaches come and go at will, often overnight ( just ask Porthleven) so really it was nothing to make a wooden wreck appear to rise from the sandy seabed in January.
+It is a magical and rather disquieting quality that the sea possesses that allows it to make whole beaches come and go at will, often overnight ( just ask Porthleven) tons of sand will vanish.
+So really it was nothing to make a wooden wreck appear to rise from the sandy seabed in January.

-It does however fascinate me.
-The wood is smooth as silk and now feels like iron.
-The scene is sad and yet majestic somehow.
-The wreck lies along way from the usual tourist trail across the bay to the famous mount.
-You feel, and usually are, alone.
+This wreck does fascinate me however.
+The wood is smooth as silk and hard as iron.
+The whole scene is somehow sad and yet majestic too.
+The remains lie along way from the usual tourist trail across the bay to the famous mount, so you feel, and usually are, alone.

 Our mistress the sea gives us so many gifts, not just the pleasures of using her waters and the larder of creatures that have been Cornwall’s saviour and mainstay throughout history but actual presents.
 Treasures from the deep so to speak.